wp-plugins/formula04-woocommerce-quick-window/readme.txt

 == Description ==

 Create's a pop up that contains the Product information for one product.
-You can choose to automatically add a "popup" button to each product on the shop page; or using a shortcode you can control where the button appears and what product will be shown in the popup after said button is clicked.
-You also can enable the adding of the product directly to the cart from the pop up.
-This prevents your users having to go to the individual product page before adding the product to their cart.
+A You can choose to automatically add a "popup" button to each product on the shop page; or using a shortcode you can control where the button appears and what product will be shown in the popup after said button is clicked.
+A You also can enable the adding of the product directly to the cart from the pop up.
+A This prevents your users having to go to the individual product page before adding the product to their cart.

 Just a very basic plug not meant to be anything too overcomplicated.
-If you have an ideas or feature requests let me know!
+IfA you have an ideas or feature requests let me know!

 == Installation ==
 After installing you will need to go to the Formula04 Quick Window Settings page and tweak a few things.